-Below are the definitions and general tax rules for capital gains and losses.
+Here’s what you need to know about tax rules for capital gains and losses.

-What Are Capital Gains and Losses?
+What Are Capital Gains & Losses?

-Now that you know how to define your investments, take a look at how the IRS handles them.
+Now that you know how to define your investments, let’s take a look at how the IRS handles them.

 How Are Capital Gains Taxed?